 Assume it will take six months and be pleasantly surprised if it is quicker.

 There are many variables but our experience is that from the first phone call to the candidate commencing is typically six months, often longer.
 Hiring can be considerably quicker of course!
 There are obvious “unknowns” – the time taken to actually identify a candidate even before the interview process starts and their subsequent notice period being the obvious ones but lots of other incremental factors can make weeks become months very quickly.
+The key point is if you are on the front foot with an efficient process you are more likely to land your preferred candidate, who will be able to start sooner.

 4. A good hire could generate as much business for you as a good client so make it the same priority